wandyezj/class_achievements/outline.md

 # Specific Site Support Goals

-The following are the specific high level scenarios the site should achieve.
+The following are the specific high level scenarios the site should achieve (Priority order).

 * Allow the creation of standard objectives and how their achievement can be assessed for a class.
 * Keep track of each students progress towards the classes learning objectives.